 Advisors do not provide information on financial aid; contact the Financial Aid Office.

 Communicating with Your Advisor and Other Professors

 Full-time faculty members perform many duties in addition to teaching courses and advising students.
 At times they will be unavailable because of other professional commitments, such as research, committee work at the university, or work-related travel.

-Professors are required to hold 8-10 office hours per week; office hours are posted on their office doors.
+Professors are required to hold office hours, which are posted on their office doors.
 The office staff also has information on faculty members’ office hours.
 Office hours should also be listed on the syllabus for your course(s).
 During these times, working with students is a faculty member’s top priority.
 If you are a distance education student, this would be the best time to reach your professor by phone.
 All professors also make appointments with individual students who, for whatever reason, cannot be available during the posted office hours.

 If a professor routinely does not make him/herself available during posted office hours or does not respond to e-mail or telephonic communication in a timely manner, then contact the department office.
 The office staff will help you get in contact with the professor.
 Do not let matters wait until personal contact can be established, especially if waiting will cause an important deadline to pass.